suarezgenaro/seda/docs/joss/paper.md

 temperatures from the coldest brown dwarfs through hot and temperate exoplanets to low-mass stars ($\sim$ 300--4200 K);
 and surface gravities ($\log g$=3.0--5.5) appropriate for both young and old ultracool objects.
 `SEDA` also allows users to easily incorporate additional atmospheric model grids.
-Fitting observations to these model grids enables the inference of chemical and physical parameters defined as free parameters in the grids, along with additional quantities such as bolometric luminosity and radius, when the distance is known (see [Mathematics](#mathematics)).
+Fitting these model grids to observational data, the code infers chemical and physical parameters defined as free parameters in the grids, along with additional quantities such as bolometric luminosity and radius, when the distance is known (see [Mathematics](#mathematics)).

 Empirical analyses of SEDs include measurements of the strengths of key spectral features produced by gas and grain species using literature-defined or user-defined spectral indices, i.e., flux ratios that quantify the depth of specific spectral signatures.